 For me, the most exciting part about the Hub is that we get to be partners on this perpetual learning journey.
 As curator of the Hub, I will be there, connecting the dots, as a guide, mentor, and colleague.
 We will have ample opportunities to interact as we find our ways, reach our milestones, and share our secret passageways.
 I may even offer to help you take a few snapshots and write a few postcards along the way!

-I look forward to sharing this perpetual learning journey with you in the InSync Blended Learning Hub!
+I look forward to sharing this perpetual learning journey with you!

 Article: My First 90 Days: Slow Down and Take the Time to Learn